StreamAMG/playback-sdk-ios/README.md

 ## Loading a Playlist

 To load a sequential list of videos into the player UI, use the `loadPlaylist` method of the `PlaybackSDKManager` singleton object.
-This method is a Composable function that you can use to load and render the player UI.
+This method is a SwiftUI view function that you can use to load and render the player UI.
 `entryIDs`: An array of Strings containing the unique identifiers of all the videos in the playlist.
 `entryIDToPlay`: (Optional) Specifies the unique video identifier that will be played first in the playlist.
 If not provided, the first video in the `entryIDs` array will be played.